tehwalris/mpi-myers-diff/README.md

 ## Jupyter notebooks

 To view and edit Jupyter notebooks, activate your Python virtual environment and run `jupyter-lab`.
-For information about setting up the virtual environment, see the "Scripts" section above.
+For information about setting up the virtual environment, see the [Scripts section](#setup) above.

 ## Useful commands